TaylorPODA: A Taylor Expansion-Based Method to Improve Post-Hoc Attributions for Opaque Models: From Taylor expansion to principled and adaptive post-hoc model-agnostic LA

-Based on Definition \ref{def_taylor_independent} and \ref{def_taylor_interaction}, LA methods can be generalized with the following form under this Taylor expansion framework. \begin{definition}[Local attribution] Given a to-be-explained input-output pair $(\mathbf{x}, f(\mathbf{x}))$, local attribution generates a group of contribution scores $\boldsymbol{a} = (a_1, \dots, a_d)$ with $a_i \in \mathbb{R}$ for $i\in G$, where the component $a_i$ measures the contribution of the corresponding $x_i$ by linearly combining the Taylor independent effects and the Taylor interaction effects within $f(\mathbf{x})$:
+Within the Taylor expansion framework involving Taylor independent effects and Taylor interaction effects, LA methods can be generalized in the following form: \begin{definition}[Local attribution] A local attribution method yields a vector of scores $\mathbf{a} = (a_1, \dots, a_n)$ with $a_i \in \mathbb{R}$ for $i\in N$, where $a_i$ quantifies the contribution of $x_i$ through a linear reallocation of the Taylor independent effects and the Taylor interaction effects: